About the Solar Workgroup of Southwest Virginia

 We are a group of nonprofit and community action agencies, colleges, state agencies, planning district commissions and other interested citizens and businesses seeking to develop a renewable energy industry cluster in the seven coalfield counties of Southwest Virginia.
 The workgroup is co-convened by the UVA-Wise Office of Economic Development & Engagement, People Inc. and Appalachian Voices.

-Read more about the Solar Workgroup background below.
+Read more about the Solar Workgroup background and progress here.

 - Stay tuned for the Workgroup’s September meeting date.